neginnoori/MRI-TumorSegmentation/README.md

-# Brain Tumor Segmentation using Graph Cut and Genetic Algorithm
+# Brain Tumor Segmentation using Graph Cut
 ## Overview

 This project focuses on the segmentation of brain tumors from MRI images using advanced machine learning techniques, specifically the Graph Cut algorithm combined with a Genetic Algorithm for optimization.
 The primary objective is to accurately segment brain tumors in MRI scans, which is crucial for treatment planning and diagnosis in medical applications.